Home | Send Feedback | Share on Bluesky |

 }

-The problem is that Safari does not provide a password derivation algorithm implementation.
+The issue is that Safari lacks a password derivation algorithm implementation.
 The app depends on such an algorithm to derive the AES key from a password.

 asmcrypto.js